 Create any other committees of the Board or appoint the members of committees of the Board.

-As further described in CoC Board Policy #7: Standing and Ad Hoc Committees (Appendix G), each committee shall include a minimum of two (2) Board members, and may include non- Board members, who are members of the Full Membership.
+As further described in CoC Board Policy #7: Standing and Ad Hoc Committees (Appendix G), Standing Committees shall include a minimum of two (2) Board members, and Ad-Hoc Committees shall include a minimum of one (1) Board member.
+Both Standing and Ad-Hoc Committees may include non- Board members, who are members of the Full Membership.
 The Committee Chair shall be designated by the CoC Board, and shall be a Board member.
 At the beginning of each Calendar Year, each Committee will identify a Co-Chair to assist the Chair in the facilitation of committee meetings, working with the committee to achieve the items set forth in the annual work plan, and performance of duties as the Board may assign from time to time.

 Committee member terms shall be one year in length.
 In the early Fall of each year, the Committee Chair shall assess the current member’s participation, engagement and support of the committee work plan to determine those members who will be invited to apply to continue participation on the Committee in the upcoming year.
 The Chair will notify the CoC Board Chair and the CoC Lead Agency CEO of those members who are recommended to discontinue participation, and consult with them on potential candidates to fill resulting Committee vacancies.
 A new committee slate shall be proposed by the Committee Chairs to the CoC Board Chair and CoC Lead Agency CEO by the end of October each year.
 Unless emergent circumstances arise, Committees will take a hiatus during the period of November through the end of January, to allow time for proposed annual Work Plans and Rosters to be reviewed, and planning for the upcoming year.